 q: what products/services/pricing do you offer?

-All my packages offer unlimited images, 6 hour or all day coverage, online hosting, online slideshow, and a DVD of all images (high resolution and ready to print).
+All my packages offer unlimited images, 6-10 hours or coverage, online hosting, online slideshow, and a DVD of all images (high resolution and ready to print).
 I also offer upgrades like second photographer coverage and an array of albums and presentation options.
 I love designing beautiful heirloom albums as the final step in the process, but do offer DVD only options for crafty couples.
-Check out this slideshow to see some album options.
-Pricing starts at $3500, most couples average investment for full day coverage + album is $4500-6500, but we let clients custom design packages based on budget, time of year, and desires, so e-mail us for a link to our complete online full color pricing brochure.
+We let clients custom design packages based on budget, time of year, and desires, so e-mail us for a detailed quote.
 Also, visit http://www.luminalife.com to see Marina DeMarco's associate photographer pricing and portfolio--all the boutique experience, with more pricing options.

 q: what is typical wedding day coverage?